sumanthcherupally/FSD2L/README.md

-# GO-DAG-gatewayNode
+# GO-DAG-FSD2L
-This repository is for the gateway node of the smart meter DAG chain integration architecture.
+This repository is for the implementation for the FS2DL system, a route verification framework for the BGP protocol.
+Look at our paper for more details - Coming soon!